This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Either way, you will also want to listen to the radio as well as to some Brazilian songs on Youtube.

 I promise to publish some articles in the near future filled with resources to learn Brazilian Portuguese.
+Still, if you’re interested in Brazilian culture, you might want to read some of these books about Brazil.

 Anyway, I hope you like at least one of these Netflix Brazil movies!